philippschulte/fastly-promises/README.md

   // the headers that the server responded with
   headers: {},

-  // the config that was provided to axios for the request
+  // the options that were provided to request for the request
   config: {},

   // the request that generated the response